Conservatives Concerned About the Death Penalty

-Conservatives Concerned About the Death Penalty (CCATDP) is a national network of conservative Republicans and Libertarians calling for a re-examination of the American system of capital punishment.
+Conservatives Concerned About the Death Penalty (CCATDP) is a USA-based national network of conservative Republicans and Libertarians calling for a re-examination of the American system of capital punishment.

 Organization

 CCATDP engages in advocacy, education, and outreach to conservative, Republican, and Libertarian leaders and organizations.
 CCATDP provides a national forum for them to express their concerns about the death penalty.

 CCATDP is a project of Equal Justice USA, a non-profit organization working on criminal justice issues.

 Activities

 CCATDP officially debuted at the Conservative Political Action Conference (CPAC) in 2013.
 Since that time, its national coordinators have been meeting with conservative, Republican, and Libertarian leaders across the country and they have exhibited and spoken at the national meetings of the Republican Liberty Caucus, the Young Republican National Federation, Young Americans for Liberty, the Liberty Political Action Conference, State Policy Network, CPAC St. Louis, CPAC, and the Faith and Freedom Coalition’s Road to Majority conference.
 They have also attended several evangelical conferences.

-Since CCTADP's launch in early 2013, several states began forming their own state-level Conservatives Concerned about the Death Penalty groups, including Ohio, Louisiana, North Carolina, Nebraska, Washington, Kentucky, Tennessee, Georgia, Florida, Kansas, Wyoming, Montana, and Utah.
+Since CCATDP's launch in early 2013, several states began forming their own state-level Conservatives Concerned about the Death Penalty groups, including Texas, Ohio, Louisiana, North Carolina, Nebraska, Washington, Kentucky, Tennessee, Georgia, Florida, Kansas, Wyoming, Montana, and Utah.